 According to Robert H. Wozniak's page on William James, James

-One of the very few books out there on life after the integration process.
+One of the very few books on life after the integration process.
 A

 series of short essays like Multiple Personality from the